 Take A Break

-“Taking a break” doesn’t mean giving up; it’s a timeout for when you’re emotionally exhausted.
+“Taking a break” doesn’t mean giving up; it’s a timeout for when you’re emotionally exhausted and is one of the best self-care strategies you can have.
 Learn to recognize when you need to step away from a situation or from your own thoughts.
 Find a way to shift your focus to something pleasant (i.e. a romantic movie, a nature walk, a day trip to the beach, playing golf for a few hours, traveling to a different country, etc.)

 Doctors Foote, Wilkens, and Kosanke refer to this as “making it better,” not in the sense that you’re fixing the problem (or your loved one), but that you’re making the moment better by transforming a negative moment into a positive one.
 Suggested self-care strategies for creating a positive experience include the following: